 It’s a conundrum most people face when they’re trying to eat healthy: You’re starving right before bed, but you don’t want to eat something that will derail your diet.
 Turns out, going to bed hungry could actually hurt your weight-loss efforts.
 A rumbling tummy means an unrestful sleep, and a likelihood that you’ll wake up so starving, you’ll make unhealthy breakfast choices.

-So check out Eat This, Not That!’s favorite bedtime foods that will help you fall asleep faster, build lean protein while you snooze, or keep you satisfied all night long to avoid those morning hunger pangs.
-And to discover even more stomach-slimming tips, don’t miss these 55 Best Ways to Boost Your Metabolism!
+So check out Eat This, Not That!’s favorite foods that help you sleep, build lean protein while you snooze, or keep you satisfied all night long to avoid those morning hunger pangs.

 RELATED VIDEO: Why Using Your Phone at Bedtime Can Hinder Your Weight Loss

 Greek yogurt is like the MVP of yogurts, thanks to its high protein and low sugar content (in unsweetened varieties).
 The protein is filling and can help you build lean muscle while you snooze.
 A study published in the American Journal of Physiology found that eating protein right before you sleep stimulates overnight protein synthesis, which repairs and helps grow muscle.
 Since lean protein helps your body burn fat, getting enough of the macronutrient is key for weight loss